ESMA guide

 Forex Brokers to Avoid ESMA.

-ESMA perform four primary functions which include the following:
+ESMA performs four primary functions which include the following:

-The aim of assessing risks to investors, markets and financial stability are to discover upcoming trends, risks and exposures, and when required potential opportunities, in a suitable manner to make it possible for them to be acted upon.
+The aim of assessing risks to investors, markets, and financial stability is to discover upcoming trends, risks, and exposures, and when required, potential opportunities, in a suitable manner to make it possible for them to be acted upon.

-- To enhance equitable competition environment for financial service providers, and also ensure the effectiveness and cost efficiency of supervision for companies that are being supervised.
+• To enhance an equitable competition environment for financial service providers, and also ensure the effectiveness and cost efficiency of supervision for companies that are being supervised.

-Supervisory convergence aims to constantly implement and apply the same rules with the use of various approach using similar approaches across the 28 Member States.
+Supervisory convergence aims to constantly implement and apply the same rules using similar approaches across the 28 Member States.

-The reason for promoting supervisory convergence is to guarantee a level playing ground of high-quality regulation and supervision devoid of regulatory arbitrage or a great divergence between the Member States.
+The reason for promoting supervisory convergence is to guarantee a level playing field of high-quality regulation and supervision devoid of regulatory arbitrage or a great divergence between the Member States.

-The constant implementation and rules application guarantees that the safety of the financial system safeguards investors and ensures maintenance of order in the markets.
+The constant implementation and rules application guarantee that the safety of the financial system safeguards investors and ensures the maintenance of order in the markets.

 In addition to its proposal for supervisory convergence amongst securities regulators, its focus is also to do so across other financial sectors by working together with the other European Supervisory Authorities in the banking field (EBA), and insurance and occupational pensions (EIOPA).